Félix Vallotton: Early career (1887–1891)

-In 1891, he showed his canvases for the last time in the official Salon des Artistes, and for the first time participated in the more avant-garde Salon des Independants, displaying six paintings.
+In 1891, he showed his canvases for the last time in the official Salon des Artistes, and for the first time participated in the more avant-garde Salon des Indépendants, displaying six paintings.
 He began to receive commissions from Swiss art patrons.
 He experimented more frequently with various ways of making prints, using a technique called xylographie, in which he became very adept.
 He executed his first woodcut, a portrait of Paul Verlaine.
 His method was to make a very precise and detailed drawing, and then to simplify and simplify.
 His work was noticed by the writer and journalist Octave Uzanne, who published an article describing his work as "The renaissance of the woodcut".

 The meticulous style of painting seen in the works of Vallotton's early period reached its zenith in The Patient, a canvas in which his companion, Hélene Chatenay, portrays an invalid.
 Completed in 1892, it was Vallotton's last major painting before he began to introduce into his painted works the simplifying style he was developing in his woodcuts.